60e2f3...)?

 parent.

-commit IDs always represent the exact same thing.
+$ git checkout $SOME_COMMIT_IDcommit IDs always represent the exact same thing.
 So if you and your colleague both run

 $ git checkout $SOME_COMMIT_ID